 This course is designed to have the students begin developing a career profile.
 The students will learn about the phases in the job search cycle.
 They will begin to set up a Career Management Files system and start building a career portfolio.
 They will discover ways to market their skills and understand the benefits and goals of successful networking.
 Students will learn how to find job leads.
 They write a clear and concise resume and understand the different methods for distributing resumes.
 Students discover how to tailor a resume to target job and employer.
 They learn how to complete effective employment applications, both on paper and on line.
 In addition, students learn how to write effective cover letters.
+Prerequisite: None - Co-requisite: None

-PD 102 PROFESSIONAL DEVELOPMENT II
+PD 102 PROFESSIONAL DEVELOPMENT II 2.0 Credits - 20 Hours - 12 Weeks